SanLeen/airpp/README.md

 # AirPP
-> Control the media playback of the MAC under the local area network on the web.
+> Control the media playback of the PC/MAC under the local area network on the web.

 ![](./reviews/server.png)